 A one-semester survey of the chemistry of living organisms.
 Topics studied include enzymes and enzyme kinetics, proteins, nucleic acids and protein synthesis, oxidative phosphorylation, photosynthesis, metabolism of carbohydrates, lipids, and nitrogen-containing compounds.
+Students may not receive credit for more than one of the following courses: CHEM 300, CHEM 302, and BIOL 335.
 Prerequisites: CHEM 213 or CHEM 224 and CHEM 216.
-Credits: 3(3-0) Offered every spring when demand is sufficient.
+Credits: 3(3-0) Not offered on a regular basis.